Omelet

 Health Benefits

-- Excellent source of complete protein containing all nine essential amino acids for muscle maintenance and repair
+- Excellent source of high-quality complete protein for muscle building and tissue repair

-- High in choline, essential for brain health, memory formation, and neural development
+- Rich in choline, essential for brain health, cognitive function, and fetal development

-- Contains lutein and zeaxanthin, antioxidants that protect eye health and may reduce age-related macular degeneration risk
+- Contains lutein and zeaxanthin, powerful antioxidants that protect eye health and reduce macular degeneration risk

 Buying Guide